 Below are some other options for getting a COVID-19 test.
 Please call your primary care physician as a first step.
 We are reviewing this information daily to provide you accurate information, but please refer to the organization’s website for the most up-to-date information.

-- Exer Urgent Care, our urgent care affiliate, is providing testing and telehealth services from their Pasadena location.
-With a referral through Exer’s VirtualCare Portal, testing kits are used to provide patient results within 24-48 hours.
+- Exer Urgent Care, our urgent care affiliate, is providing testing and telehealth services from their Pasadena and La Canada locations.
+With a referral through Exer’s VirtualCare Portal, testing kits are used to provide patient results within 1-5 days.
 Learn more about Exer VirtualCare here.
 Please note that the hospital does not control this channel and test result timing may vary.

 - Los Angeles County Drive-Up Mobile Testing: LA County has testing locations throughout the city for all residents.
 Click to view this LA County Testing flyer.
 For additional information, please visit the LA County COVID-19 page.